AI Agents in Practice Beyond Coding

 The tools change constantly.
 Six months ago, this system ran on a custom API integration.
 All of that was discarded and rebuilt on Claude Code, because it was simply more capable.
 Next month, something else might change.
 Build for evolution, not permanence.

-This needs to be said honestly.
+Energy cost is real.
 Running a model like Opus is energy-intensive.
 Every prompt, every search, every sub-agent costs computation and therefore electricity.
-The cost is roughly 150 to 200 dollars per month per person for heavy use.
-The energy behind that number is not trivial.
+The cost is roughly 150 to 200 dollars per month per person for heavy use at the time of writing.
+Smaller models handle simpler tasks already.
+The system routes research queries to lighter models automatically.

 What This Means for Enterprises